jpssrocha/WildDuckPipe/README.md

 - Organization in folders (Done)
 - Generation of night run meta-data (Done)
-- Creation of a database using meta-data
+- Creation of a database using meta-data (Done)

 ## Image processing tools